Product managers provide value to their customers through their product offerings.

 First, there’s an adoption cost.
 Your product is replacing another product, which means that people need to now change their processes and their other technologies to fit.

-In many cases, process changes requires training and change management.
+In many cases, process changes require training and change management.
 In some cases, process changes require other technologies as well.

 For example, say you purchased a license for a CRM.
 If the CRM requires data backups, the cost of developing a data backup and the cost of maintaining the data need to be considered as part of the “cost” component of a CRM value proposition.